MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

     >![List of email engagement interactions](media/sa-condition-email-list-interactions.png "List of email engagement interactions")
 3. Select **Email open**.
 4. On the **Email open result** step, configure the time limit for satisfying the condition before proceeding to next step.
     In the following example, we configure the wait time as one day.
-This establishes the following:<!--note from editor: Suggested.-->
+This establishes the following:
     - If the customer opens the email within the day, the **Yes** path is initiated, and the sequence moves to the next step after a day has passed.
     If you don't want to wait a day to move to the next step in the **Yes** path, select the **If the action is completed within the time limit, the sequence will move to the yes path** check box.
     - If the customer doesn't open the email within the time limit, the **No** path is executed.
     >[!div class="mx-imgBorder"]